-Over the two years of their fellowship, fellows have the opportunity to pursue:
+Over the two years of their fellowship, fellows have the opportunity to pursue the following areas:

-- The UT Masters of Public Health (MPH) with Global Health Concentration.
+The UT Masters of Public Health with Global Health Concentration.

 - Diploma in Tropical Medicine through the Baylor National School of Tropical Medicine.

 - A dedicated Humanitarian Emergency/Disaster Certification course, such as the ICRC Health Emergencies in Large Populations (HELP) course.

 - Fellowship curriculum designed to provide a broad overview of program development, curriculum design and training, humanitarian response and disaster management, and research tailored to the fellow's specific interests and goals.

 The international portfolio currently includes programs in Belize and Liberia with additional opportunities available in southeast Asia and subsaharan Africa.

 - Point of Care Ultrasound training for emergency providers